 Plan for Policy-Led Volatility in 2026

-- Scorecard carriers on fleet age and emissions status
+- Scorecard carriers on fleet age and compliance readiness.

-- Explore modal diversification to reduce exposure to over-the-road gaps
+- Diversify modes to mitigate exposure to over-the-road bottlenecks.

 Want to hear more from ACT Research?
 Tim Denoyer sat down with Jeremy Wolfe from FleetOwner to talk about for-hire trucking's overcapacity problem and it's likely solutions.